 If you are unhappy about something we have done, or not done, it is important you tell us to give us the opportunity to put it right.
-We will always try to deal with complaints sympathetically and as quickly as possible.
-A copy of our Complaints Procedure is available from our website or from our offices.
+We will always deal with complaints considerately and as quickly as possible.
+A copy of our Comments and Complaints Guidance Leaflet is available from our website or from our offices.